“I don’t quite understand, ” Brianna said. “Did Mr. Berowne not want to admit that a woman hit him?”

 - Milk, room temp – ⅓ Cup (80 ml)

-Grind the oats to meal by pulsing them in a clean coffee grinder.
+Grind the oats to meal by pulsing them 4 or 5 times in a clean coffee grinder.
 Repeat with the barley.
 (The meals will have some coarser bits to them, but should be relatively fine.)
-Set aside ¼ cup of the oatmeal for working the dough.
+Set aside ¼ cup of the ground oats for working the dough.

 Mix the remainder of the 2 freshly ground flours together with the salt.
-Cut the butter in with a pastry cutter or 2 knives until the mixture resembles coarse meal.
+Cut the butter in with a pastry cutter or 2 forks until the mixture resembles coarse sand.
 A few pea-sized lumps of butter are okay.